-When it comes to celery juice, think of it as electrolytes.
+When it comes to celery juice, think of it as electrolytes in the form of green juice.
 Celery is made up of mostly water, hydrating the body at a cellular level.

-What Is The Best Time to Drink Celery Juice and Why?
+The Best Time of Day to Drink Celery Juice

 It is recommended to drink celery juice right away in the morning on an empty stomach.
 After consuming 8 to 16 ounces of celery juice, it’s best to let the juice digest for at least 30 minutes.